awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-datatypes.md

 ## StopMatchBackfillRequest<a name="integration-server-sdk-cpp-ref-dataypes-stopmatchbackfillrequest"></a>

 This data type is used to cancel a matchmaking backfill request\.
-The information is communicated to the Amazon GameLift service in a [StopMatchBackfill\(\)](integration-server-sdk-cpp-ref-actions.md#integration-server-sdk-cpp-ref-stopmatchbackfill) call\.
+The information is communicated to the GameLift service in a [StopMatchBackfill\(\)](integration-server-sdk-cpp-ref-actions.md#integration-server-sdk-cpp-ref-stopmatchbackfill) call\.

 ### Contents<a name="integration-server-sdk-cpp-ref-dataypes-stopbackfill-contents"></a>